Oma's Frozen Fruit Dessert ~ Heiss und Eis ❤️

 - Personally, a really good quality vanilla ice cream is best.
 To me, that's actually quite something, because I really don't like vanilla ice cream.
 Give me a chocolate ice cream any day.
 But for this "frozen fruit" dessert, vanilla's best.

 - However, when using strawberries, nothing beats chocolate ice cream!
-I'm sure you'll come up with your own favourite combinations as well.
+I'm sure you'll come up with your own favorite combinations as well.

 Heiss und Eis (pronounced 'hice and ice'), meaning Hot and Ice, is the actual German name for this treat.